Module 14: Handling Maintenance Requests – LandlordPass

 Landlords who delay repairs face real consequences at the RTB:

-• Rent reduction — the RTB can order a reduction for the period the unit was not fully habitable
+• Rent reduction order — the RTB can reduce rent for the period the unit was not fully habitable (RTA s.32)

-• Compensation for damages — spoiled food from a broken fridge, damaged belongings from a leak, hotel costs if uninhabitable
+• Compensation for tenant losses — spoiled food from a broken fridge, damaged belongings from a leak, hotel costs if the unit was uninhabitable

-• Emergency repair reimbursement — if the tenant arranged and paid for the repair under the two-attempt rule (RTA s.33)
+• Emergency repair reimbursement — if the tenant properly followed the s.33 two-attempt procedure and arranged the repair at a reasonable cost

 The Tenant's Obligation to Report